Research DepartmentExecutive Board

 - E-mail: email@example.com

-Janne Nijman is member of the board and academic director of the Asser Institute.
+Janne Nijman is chairperson of the Executive Board and Academic Director of the Asser Institute.
 She also serves as Professor of History and Theory of International law at the University of Amsterdam and is affiliated with its Amsterdam Center for International Law (ACIL).
 Nijman is also Professor of International Law at the Graduate Institute of International and Development Studies in Geneva.
 Nijman received her LL.M. and PhD from Leiden University.

 Currently, she is the programme leader of ‘The Global City: Challenges, Trust and the Role of (International) Law’ at the Asser Institute, which consists of four individual PhD research projects (Global Cities )and is supported by the Gieskes Strijbis Foundation.
 Together with Helmut Aust (FU Berlin), Janne Nijman co-chairs the ILA Study Group on 'The Role of Cities in International law'.
 She also is an editor of the Netherlands Yearbook of International Law and the Grotiana journal.
 Nijman is a board member of the Grotiana Foundation and the Koninklijke Nederlandse Vereniging voor Internationaal Recht (KNVIR, the Dutch branch of the International Law Association).
 Professor Nijman has published widely on international law issues.

 Articles and book chapters